artlavrov/nmotools/README.md

 BEHAVIORMANAGER(88), INPUTMANAGER(89), PARAMETERMANAGER(90), GRIDMANAGER(91),
 SOUNDMANAGER(92), TIMEMANAGER(93), VIDEOMANAGER(94), CUIKBEHDATA(-1)

-Directly after this there is binary data containing objects.
-If objcsz != objsz, next objcsz bytes are zlib-compressed.

 Object binary data format
 -------------------------
 Component records refer to offsets in the objects binary data.
 Objects always start from the offset 0, sizes should be calculated